laserpants/impromptu-react-animated-header/README.md

 # Impromptu React Animated Header

-Responsive nav header component for React.
+A responsive nav header component for React.

-### What is it?

 [Try it](http://johanneshilden.github.io/impromptu-react-animated-header/) before you browserify it.